A defense contractor died after a bar fight with Marines, and some see a crime. Others see an accident and overzealous prosecution.

 The three men approached the contractor and his colleagues outside, and a brawl ensued.
 One of the Marines punched the contractor in the side of the head, and the contractor spun around and landed on the back of his head, suffering a nine-inch skull fracture, according to previously unreported military documents and security video reviewed by The Washington Post.
 He died a few days later, on Jan.
 4, 2019.

-The contractor’s death is at the center of military trials of the sailor and the two Marines, all members of the elite Marine Corps Forces Special Operations Command (MARSOC).
-It is one of several recent incidents that have raised concerns about the conduct of America’s elite combat forces, including an alleged sexual assault by a Navy SEAL in Iraq last summer, cocaine use and the strangulation of a Green Beret soldier in Mali in 2017.
+The contractor’s death is at the center of military trials of the sailor and the two Marines, all members of the elite Marine Forces Special Operations Command (MARSOC).
+It is one of several recent incidents that have raised concerns about the conduct of America’s elite combat forces, including an alleged sexual assault by a Navy SEAL in Iraq last summer, cocaine use, and the strangulation of a Green Beret soldier in Mali in 2017.

-The incidents prompted a review last year by Army Gen. Richard D. Clarke, chief of U.S. Special Operations Command, which found an erosion of leadership and ethics after nearly 20 years of combat.
-The resulting report did not cite any specific case but said combat deployments have been “valued above all others things,” including professional development and personal maturity.
+The incidents prompted a review last year by Army Gen. Richard D. Clarke, chief of U.S. Special Operations Command, which found an erosion of leadership and ethics after nearly 20 years of war in Iraq, Afghanistan, Syria and beyond.
+The resulting report did not cite any specific case but said combat deployments have been “valued above all other things,” including professional development and personal maturity.

 “We have often been too complacent as we build, train and certify our teams for the rigors of operating in a complex world,” Clarke said.
 “We are renewing emphasis on proper accountability and supervision, and setting conditions for leader presence in the right places.”

 While military leaders say they are pursuing a culture change, they shielded details of the MARSOC case from public view.
-Evidence was presented at an Article 32 hearing at Camp Lejeune, N.C., last October, but the session was not announced in advance and no media covered it.
+Evidence was presented at an Article 32 hearing at Camp Lejeune, N.C., in October, but the session was not announced in advance and no media covered it.

 The hearing went unannounced “in accordance with service regulations that prohibit including the name of accused in routine disseminations,” said Maj.
 Kristin Tortorici, a Marine spokeswoman.
 Hearings in such high-profile cases are typically disclosed.

-The lack of transparency, as well inaccurate rumors about the case that spread in the Special Operations community, have stoked suspicions that the Marine Corps is hellbent on obtaining convictions to send a message.
+The lack of transparency, as well as inaccurate rumors about the case that spread in the Special Operations community, has stoked suspicions that the Marine Corps is hellbent on obtaining convictions to send a message.

 Ten other Marines were punished for “collateral misconduct” uncovered during the investigation, Tortorici said.
 She declined to describe the punishments, which have not previously been reported.

-Note: Correction: An earlier version of this story incorrectly stated who fell to the ground in the fight on Jan.
-1, 2019.